akashmhaske2005/AI-ML/README.md

   In this file I performed task           regarding handling missing values on    building permits and nfl dataset.

 7.File Name: data_cleaning_challenge_scaling_and_normalization
- In this file I worked scaling and       normalization on kickstarters dataset
+ In this file I worked scaling and       normalization on kickstarters dataset.

+8.File Name: data_cleaning_challenge_parsing_dates
+ In this file I worked parsing dates on  on a dataset.